Clark State College / Springfield Regional School of Nursing

 The non-nursing courses in the program are available in an online/hybrid as well as traditional format.
 The classroom components of the nursing courses are offered in online or hybrid formats.
 The on-site lectures and labs for the hybrid nursing courses are scheduled at Clark State's Greene Center campus.
 Students enrolled in online nursing courses are required to take some online exams in a proctored environment.
 Students are required to attend assigned lab and clinical learning experiences.

 Additional Program Requirements Prior to starting the program, students must successfully complete MST 1181, Nurse Aide Training course, its equivalent at a community college, or demonstrate proficiency of the knowledge and skills taught in that course.
-Students who wish to demonstrate proficiency by completion of a proficiency exam should contact their faculty advisor in the Health, Human, and Public Services Division office for proficiency exam information.
+Students who wish to demonstrate proficiency by completion of a proficiency exam should contact the Director, Nursing Programs in the School of Health, Human, and Public Services office for proficiency exam information.
+Proficiency exams will be given after acceptance in to the program is confirmed.

 Students must update health requirements, criminal background checks, and drug screens in accordance with program and clinical agency policies.
 Additional information about these requirements is provided at the nursing program orientation sessions that are required for all students who have been accepted to start the program.
 Students must complete these requirements at their own expense.
 Students will be billed for liability insurance for each year of clinical courses as part of a course fee.